ktasbas/15-puzzle/README.txt

 The moves taken are listed and the statistics follow them as: current queue size, max queue size, path cost to goal, and number of nodes expanded

+/////////////////////////////////////////////////////////////////////////
+Project requirements:

+a) Implement two heuristic functions based on “Manhattan Distance” and “Misplaced Numbered Tiles” to calculate the distance between any state and the goal state for 15- puzzle (1 pt) (Please explain the implementation details in your report)

+b) Given any initial random state of a 15-puzzle problem, please calculate whether the goal state is reachable from this initial random state for 15-puzzle (1 pt).
+(Please explain the implementation of your algorithm in your report)

+c) For A* search, given a specific initial state, please compare the running-time performance (or # of steps) of using “Manhattan Distance” and “Misplaced Numbered Tiles”.
+(1 pt) (Explain the results and how you implement this part in your report)

+d) Capture a screenshot showing the running results of your 15-puzzle program.
+Report the initial state, the goal state, and the movement of the tiles (1 pt).
+You do not need to design a GUI interface for your 15-puzzle.